-The church is open every weekday from 9.00am to 5.00pm, except in the weeks immediately after Christmas and Easter, and during the month of August.
+The church is open Monday to Thursday from 9.30am to 5.00pm, except in the weeks immediately after Christmas and Easter, and during the month of August.

 The clergy and staff of St Olave’s are here to welcome and serve you in the name of Jesus Christ, whether you live or work in the City or further afield.

 Please do not hesitate to let us know if you are:

 Seeking to know more about the Christian Faith

 Planning a special service such as a wedding or memorial

 Enquiring about the history of the church and its people

 Wanting further information about services, events and activities

 We encourage visitors, but recommend that those travelling long distances to visit the church – particularly those coming from overseas – contact the church office in advance to check that the building will be open on the day and at the time they plan to visit.
 Although we will always do our best to accommodate you, please bear in mind that visiting may be restricted, and on some occasions impossible, particularly when there are private services and other events in progress.